Giving your time and talent to a worthy cause can benefit you as well as others.

 What is Kiwanis?

 Kiwanis is a global organization of volunteers dedicated to improving the world one child and one community at a time.
-Schools, hospitals, governments, other nonprofits, corporations, foundations and more have all reaped the benefits of collaborating with Kiwanis clubs.
-Our clubs are involved in more than 150,000 community-service projects each year and annually raise more than US$110 million.
-Together we dedicate more than 18.5 million service hours to strengthen communities and help children.
+Schools, hospitals, governments, other nonprofits, corporations, foundations and more have reaped the benefits of collaborating with Kiwanis clubs.
+Our clubs are involved in more than 150,000 community-service projects each year and annually raise more than US$133 million.
+Together we dedicate more than 19 million service hours to strengthen communities and help children.

 Kiwanis clubs are the heart of the organization.
-It’s in our nearly 8,300 clubs worldwide that children are served and our communities improved.
-We hope you consider membership in one of our clubs.
+In our 8,000-plus clubs worldwide, children are served and communities are improved.
+We hope you consider membership in one of them.
 But first, let’s introduce the rest of our Kiwanis family, the Service Leadership Programs:

 - Aktion Club is the only service club for adults with disabilities (aktionclub.org).

-- Circle K is the world’s largest student-led collegiate service organization (circlek.org).
+- Circle K International is the world’s largest student-led collegiate service organization (circlek.org).

 - Key Club provides high school-age members with opportunities to serve, build character and develop leadership (keyclub.org).